sartim/codebloga/README.md

 # codebloga
-This is a web application developed using Django framework for code snippets posts.
+This is a web application developed using Django framework 1. and  for code snippets posts.